 1. The percentage of each multilateral agency’s total annual gross disbursements that each recipient country receives is calculated.
 This calculation is carried out only in respect of agencies’ disbursements of grants or concessional (ODA) loans from core resources.

 2. The recipient percentages derived in step 1) are multiplied by a donor's contribution in the same year to the core resources of the agency concerned to arrive at the imputed flow from that donor to each recipient.
 (Example: In a given year, WFP provides 10% of its disbursements from core resources to Sudan.
 Donor A contributes USD 50 million to WFP core resources in the same year.
 Donor A’s imputed multilateral ODA to Sudan through WFP is 0.1*50million = USD 5 million).
 This calculation is repeated for each multilateral agency.

 3.The results from step 2) for all agencies are summed to obtain the total imputed multilateral aid from each donor to each recipient country.

 In practice, imputed multilateral percentages are calculated for about 20 agencies per year.
 These account for about 90% of donors’ multilateral ODA.
 Core contributions to the remaining agencies, for which the OECD does not have outflow data, are NOT imputed back to donors, so that imputed multilateral ODA remains slightly lower than donors’ total contributions to multilaterals.
 Total imputed multilateral flows are not published on their own; they are shown in combination with bilateral ODA, in order to provide the most complete picture possible of the total ODA effort the donor makes in respect of individual recipient countries.

-At present, there is no regular OECD's methodology for calculating sectoral imputed multilateral aid by sector or other aid parameters, though this has been done occasionally in the context of sectoral studies (e.g. on aid to the water sector, to basic social services, or in support of HIV/AIDS control).
+At present, there is no regular Development finance statistics by sector or other aid parameters, though this has been done occasionally in the context of sectoral studies (e.g. on aid to the water sector, to basic social services, or in support of HIV/AIDS control).